mustafamunawar/docs/git-github-help/git-help.md

 - To stage all modified files: `git add .`
 - To un-stage a file: `git reset filename`
 - To unstage all files: `git reset`
+- To unmodify all changes: `git reset --hard`

 ### Commit Related